dnbt777/ml/FINISHED/LSTM/LSTM.md

 I'm using jax to implement models essentially from scratch, excluding backprop, which is handled automatically by jax.

-I am doing this in a community "Build to Learn" where we build projects (ML, robotics, programming languages, etc) as an effective way to learn the topic.
+I am doing this in the <a href="https://x.com/i/communities/1860178670687818191">"LEARN BY BUILDING" community on X</a> where we build projects (ML, robotics, programming languages, etc) as an effective way to learn the topic.
-[link]

 My progress so far:
   - MLP training on MNIST